amigavision/AmigaVision/content/distro/MegaAGS-Extras.md

 In addition to the main setup, we include some additional images and convenience functions that may be of interest to the Amiga connoisseur.

+## `menu.png`

+A rendering of a classic wood-paneled teenager's room with an Amiga monitor, joystick and some computer manuals and floppies as a frame for the MiSTer menu.
+Drop it into to the root of your MiSTer file system for maximum nostalgia when booting up your device.
+Rendering by Ralf Ostertag (2010), licensed under Creative Commons.

 ## Amiga 500HD Setup

 This hard disk setup aims to recreate an Amiga 500 with Kickstart/Workbench 1.3, the setup of an Amiga 500/1000/2000 power user from around 1989.
 Think Amiga 500 with a GVP HD8+ or A590 attached, supplying a hard disk and memory expansion.